 What Does Dental Insurance for Seniors Over 65 Cover?*

-The best dental plans for seniors will cover a plethora of services.
-The level of coverage (100 percent, 80 percent, 60 percent, or 50 percent) will depend on the type of service provided and the benefit level you have chosen (basic or premium).
-Here are some examples of services that can be covered.
+Dental plans that best meet seniors’ needs cover a plethora of services.
+The level of coverage (100%, 80%, 60%, or 50%) will depend on the type of service provided and the benefit level you have chosen (basic or premium).
+Here are some examples of services that can be covered:

 Type I Services